FK Željezničar Sarajevo: 2010s: Three-time league champions

-In the season 2011–12, Željezničar won their 6th title in the team's existence.
+In the 2011–12 season, Željezničar won their 6th title in the team's existence.
 They won the title with three rounds left in the competition.
 They repeated the successful campaign in cup competition also when they won the title with 1–0 on aggregate against Široki Brijeg.
 That was the first double for any club since unified Bosnia and Herzegovina football competitions started in 2002–03 season.
 In the 2012–13 season, Željezničar won their 7th title in the club's history, 6th Bosnian one, once again under the guidance of Amar Osim.

-Between 2013 and 2018, Željezničar had a trophy drought as it did not win any trophies in that period, even though they could have on multiple occasions as they finished 2nd on three occasions, every time just missing out on the title.

-The club has had a poor final series results (post regular season); finishing second during competitions for seasons 2016–17 (by a single point; being first until the final two rounds) and 2017–18 surrendering titles to rivals Zrinjski Mostar, who were managed by Blaž Slišković, both times.
-Further disappointments came when club failed to acquire license to compete in 2019–20 European competitions.
+Between 2013 and 2018, Željezničar was trophyless, despite finishing 2nd on three occasions.
 The trophy drought ended in May 2018, as the club won the 2017–18 Bosnian Cup under the guidance of manager Admir Adžem.

-In the period from October to December 2018, the club lost five league matches in a row, the worst in the club's history.
-Manager Milomir Odović resigned after the fourth consecutive loss.
-On 31 December 2018, Amar Osim came back for a second time to manager Željezničar, signing a three-and-a-half-year contract with the club.
+Following a string of poor results, manager Milomir Odović resigned in October 2018.
+On 31 December 2018, Amar Osim returned for a second time to manage the club, signing a three-and-a-half-year contract with the club.